kwirk/eventgallery/admin/doc/faq/faq.md

 ## Thumbs do not show up {#thumbs}

+There are a couple of reasons why thumbs don't show up.
+At first you have to check if the thumbs are visible in the back end.
+Of so you it's most likely an issue which occurs in your browser since the server can render images.
+The following lists point you so some of the most common issues.

 ### Server

 - `mod_secure`: Please `ask your provider` about possible issues with that.
 Doing this solved 99% of the issue.
 - Error 500: PHP memory size too low.
 I have good experience with 128M.
 Depends on the size of your images
 - do not use special characters in your file names like Umlaute, +, or things like this.
 Make your file names safe for the web.
 - Error 500: the PHP function imageconvolution does not work on your server.
 For now one user reported this using PHP 5.3.8.
 After commenting out the line of code the gallery worked fine.
-- you use space character in your folder name (fixed since 2.6.2)
 - install GD library for image processing
 - issues with image sharping.
 Try to disable it using the components configuration dialog.
 - PHP should have write permission to /images, /cache and /logs
 - Picasa Images do not show up because the method get\_file\_content is not working.
-Check with your hosting provider to solve this issue.
+Check with your hosting provider to solve this issue. allow_url_fopen should be enabled.
 - Error 500: PHP should be able to execute the script /components/com_eventgallery/helpers/image.php in order to display thumbs.
 - try to use Use Rendering Fallback and contact your provider if this works for you so he can change the server settings.
+- log file is too large: delete /logs/com_eventgallery.log.php

 ### Joomla Configuration

 - Picasa albums do not work because your SEO-component strips out the @-sign from the URLs

 ### Browser

 - JavaScript error occurred which prevents the whole site from executing JavaScript.
 Without JavaScript it no image will appear.
 - To verify that there are no JavaScript errors on your page do this:
 	- open the site in your browser